mnunezsa95/interview-prep/javascriptFundamentals.md

   - `React.js` --> frontend development of a web app
   - `Angular.js` --> frontend development of a web app
   - `Node.js` --> backend / server-side development of a web app

+## 61. What is the typeof operator?

+- Type of operator is used to determine the data type of something